ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 You can control what users or user groups can work with taxonomies.
 If you want users to be able to create and assign tags, use the following permissions:

-- `assign` - to allow user to tag and utag content
+- `assign` - to allow user to tag and untag content
 - `read` -  to see the Taxonomy interface
 - `manage` - to create, edit and delete tags